This site contains affiliate links. Please see Policies for more information.

 • 15 oz tomato sauce

-• 3 cups bell peppers chopped (I've added up to four peppers, and it's yummy!)
+• 3 cups bell pepper chopped (I've added up to four peppers, and it's yummy!)
 I like green and red peppers

 • 1 cup onion chopped